 Turning right at a roundabout, as with normal road junctions, will prove more of a task for you.
 Positioning on the approach will be the first likely complication.

-Taking up a left of centre position is something that you’ve already practised, and this is what you should do unless there’s more than one lane.
+You have already practised taking up a left of centre position, and this is what you should do unless there’s more than one lane.
 If there is more than one lane on the approach, then you should normally use the right hand lane, and make sure that you move into lane this in good time.

 You should approach at a fairly low speed to give yourself time, taking regular observation to your right and into the lane you’re aiming for.